Kunsh1/CareerForge/README.md

-# IBM Hackathon: AI Interview Trainer Agent
+# AI Interview Trainer Agent

 A conversational AI agent built with IBM Watsonx and Retrieval-Augmented Generation (RAG) to help users prepare for job interviews.